NERD Provides Deep Learning Technology Used in Dr

-However, emulating the Nintendo DS poses a considerable
+However, emulating the Nintendo DS poses a considerable challenge

-difference in architecture with the Wii U.
+architecture with the Wii U.

-Adopting a fresh approach, NERD created a novel way to
+Adopting a fresh approach, NERD created a novel way to overcome

-technologies including JIT, multicore architecture, GPGPU
+JIT, multicore architecture, GPGPU computations, etc.

-NERD also developed a large array of reverse engineering
+NERD also developed a large array of reverse engineering tools in

-tools in order to speed up emulator development.
+order to speed up emulator development.

-In close collaboration with Japan headquarters, the NERD
+In close collaboration with Japan headquarters, the NERD team in

-successfully meets Nintendo's high quality standards.
+meets Nintendo's high quality standards.